qbzzt/etherdocs/paper_wallet/readme.md

 ## Usage

-Click the button multiple times to collect [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
-Once you have clicked it thirty two times there is enough randomness to produce the mnemonic, and from it the public address.
-These values are automatically displayed for you once they are available.
+1. Download HTML calculator (and associated software) from the Internet.
+1. Disconnect the device from the Network (switch to airplane mode).
+1. Put in your information to get the result.
+   * If you are using the [Paper Wallet](https://qbzzt.github.io/ethereum/paper_wallet.html) to craete a new address, click the button thirty two times to create the necessary [entropy](https://en.wikipedia.org/wiki/Entropy_(computing)).
+     Write down the mnemonic and store the address on a file on the device to share it.
+   * If you are using the [Address Verifier](https://qbzzt.github.io/ethereum/verify_address.html) to retrieve or verify a public address, type the mnemonic and see the resulting address.
+1. Reboot to clear the RAM.
+1. Continue to use the device.

-Give the public address to anybody who wants to pay you or from whom you are going to transfer cryptocurrency (such as [Coinbase](https://coinbase.com/)).
+You can give the public address to anybody who wants to pay you or from whom you are going to transfer cryptocurrency (such as [Coinbase](https://coinbase.com/)).
 When you are ready to use the account, you can use a wallet such as [MetaMask](https://metamask.io/).
 Log out of the existing account if you have one (and have a backup of the twelve words for that account) and import a new account using your mnemonic, also called the seed phrase.
 Then you can use it.

-When you are done and want to become secure again, just create a new paper wallet address and send the remaining money there.
+When you are done and want to become secure again, just create a new paper wallet and send the remaining funds there.

-And if you have the mnemonic but lost the address, you can [click here]() to download an HTML to retrieve it from the mnemonic.

 ### Why the Clicking?
-Can't you Automate That?
+Can't you Automate the Entropy?

 Computers are deterministic.
 If you and I run the same program and give it the same input, we should receive the same results.
 This is almost always the desired behavior.
 However, if you are creating a private key that I shouldn't know (for example, the